2000 "Winners" roller clutch casstte hub. Had a reputation for slipping under load, and for locking up when trying to coast.

 A roller clutch is a set of rollers arranged around the outside of a smooth drum, and inside of a ring of ramps, one ramp per roller.
 When coasting, the rollers roll "down" the ramps, gaps open up, and the drum to turn freely.
 When pedaling, the rollers roll "up" the ramps, close the gaps, and the rollers jam — thus transmitting torque.
 With small clearances, "jamming" engagement is nearly instant.
 And since the rollers roll on a smooth drum, coasting is silent.

-The appeal of roller clutches includes (a) they are quiet; and (b) they they have low lash, which is to say, the freewheel engages as soon as you start to pedal — which feels nice, and is useful for riding trials.
+For bicycles, the appeal of roller clutches includes (a) they are quiet; and (b) they they have low lash, which is to say, the freewheel engages as soon as you start to pedal — which feels nice, and is useful for riding trials.
 Some claim low lash is useful for other cycling as well.

 The basic problem with roller clutches is they generate a lot of hoop stress.
 When the rollers jam, each is like a wedge, trying to split apart the ramps and the drum.
 The wedge is like being on the wrong end of a lever, so the clutch has to be much stronger than the pedaling load it carries.
 Data sheets for industrial roller clutches of sizes used in bicycle hubs show torque specs much lower than ordinary pedaling, and industrial rating is for clutches pressed in a thick and heavy steel ring, whereas bicycle hubs use a light aluminum ring.